-Throughout my Computer Science courses, I strive to teach the difference between data and information.
+In my Computer Science courses, my primary goal is to elucidate the critical distinction between data and information.

 Information is what the user wanted when he ask for the data.

-Presenting Data as Information has long been the objective of spreadsheets, reports, and even three-dimensional presentations.
-But moving from Information to Knowledge has been a little more challenging.
+Efforts to transform data into information have long been the focus of spreadsheets, reports, and even three-dimensional presentations.
+Yet, transitioning from information to knowledge has posed a more formidable challenge.